benmesander/rvint/README.md

 - ASCII binary to binary - not complete
 - ASCII signed decimal to two's complement binary - not complete
-- ASCII hexadecimal to binary - not complete
+- ASCII hexadecimal to binary

 - binary to ASCII binary
 - two's complement binary to ASCII signed decimal